rkmaxhero/eecs486-group/README.md

 - We want to eventually train our own dataset.
 But for now, we're just going to use the built in training one...

 ## We need to:
 1.)
-Create a dataset of articles
+Python code to "de-bias" article

 2.)
-Python code to scrape article from url
+Python code to compute a "bias score"

 3.)
-Python to compile article into array of sentences or other format for processing.
+Python code to run output to clean up bad grammar.

 4.)
-Python code to compute a "bias score"
+Create a dataset of articles

 5.)
-Python code to "de-bias" article
+Python code to scrape article from url

 6.)
-Python code to run article through Chat to clean up bad grammar.
+Python to compile article into array of sentences or other format for processing.

 # Time permitting
 7.)
 Basic Site to demonstrate